 Computed tomography (CT)

 If the veterinarian suspects an issue with the nasal passages or back of the throat, he or she may also recommend a CT.
-This type of imaging takes pictures that are thick “slices” through the tissue, which allows a more thorough 3D evaluation of a solid structure like the skull.
+This type of imaging takes pictures that are thick “slices” through the tissue.
+Thus, CT allows a more thorough 3D evaluation of a solid structure like the skull.
 CT would allow visualization of tumors, foreign bodies, or other issues that may not show up well on X-rays.

 Rhinoscopy

 This test involves sticking a small camera into the nostrils of the dog under anesthesia.
 The benefit of rhinoscopy is that it allows the doctor to see into the nasal passages.
-Small tools can also be inserted into the tube holding the camera, which allows for biopsies of tumors.
+The vet can also insert small tools into the tube holding the camera, which allows for biopsies of tumors.

 Rhinoscopy is also a good method for removal of foreign objects, as demonstrated by a 2020 article in The Journal of Small Animal Practice.
-In that study, researchers also observed that 90.5% of the nasal foreign bodies were grass awns.
+Interestingly, in that study, researchers also observed that 90.5% of the nasal foreign bodies were grass awns.
+The remainder were mineral or fabric.

 What is the treatment for reverse sneezing in dogs?